jokran/GLS_fMRI_Analysis_Kransberg_2025/README.md

 ## Requirements

-* **R:** Developed using R version [Specify R version, e.g., 4.x.x].
+* **R:** Developed using R version 4.5.0 (2025-04-11).
 Compatibility with other versions is likely but not guaranteed.
 * **R Packages:**
     * `tidyverse` (for data manipulation and plotting utilities)
     * `lmerTest` (for linear mixed-effects models)